 As your reviews start to build, there will inevitably be bad experiences.
 The only way to deal with this is to engage.
 Reach out to the 1, 2, and 3-star reviewers.
 Thank them for sharing their experiences, and let them know what you plan to do to fix anything that may have gone wrong during their visits.
 If the issue is dealt with in a timely and appropriate manner, they may decide to change their review.
 Even if they don’t, a prompt and professional response will show anyone reading the reviews that you take customer complaints seriously.

 If this seems like too much to manage, here’s how I respond to reviews on behalf of five different hotels in less than 30 minutes per day.

 As I said, there is no way to guarantee your restaurant will appear in the Local Pack.
 And changes often take some time to go into effect.
 Plus, building up your good Google reviews can only come with time.

-Search for your keyword every now and then to see if the results have changed.
-Even if you don’t make it to the Local Pack, you will at least improve your position in the Google search results for your keyword.
+Plus, it may be tough to assess your success.
+If you’re sitting in your taqueria and Google “tacos near me,” you may show up in the local pack…but another searcher two blocks away could get different results.
+Just remember—even if you don’t make it to the Local Pack, you will at least improve your position in the Google search results for your keywords.